-Candidates will be revealed online at 07:00 on Friday 25 May after which campaigning will begin.
+Campaigning begins at 14:00, Monday 8 June.
 No campaigning is permitted before this time.
 To win an election, you need to run a successful campaign to convince the rest of the student body that you're up to the task.